 - Tuition will be paid to Duke Law School, and the student will be responsible for all other expenses, including travel, special fees, health insurance, etc. Financial aid questions can be addressed to John Ahlers, Director of Financial Aid.
 The Sciences-Po Alumni Association USA offers a scholarship for American law students studying in the JD/Master program.

 - Students must have a valid passport and will be responsible for handling their own visa applications.
+Before applying for a visa, students must register with Campus France.
 Students are also responsible for securing housing arrangements at the exchange site.

 - Proof of medical insurance coverage (either Duke or an equivalent insurance policy) will be required by the host institution.